xindoucha/xindoucha.github.io/docs/about.md

 ---

 ⚖️ Web 3 - Web 3 is a broad term.
 But based on decentralization, many new ways of collaboration may emerge.
-So I have been keeping an eye on this direction, and I think there will be a lot of new opportunities here.
+So I have been keeping an eye on this direction, and I think there will be a lot of new opportunities.

 ---

 💰 Finance - I love finance and investing, it's a very interesting industry and it's a lot of fun fighting with people.
-But I am a relatively conservative investor, I don’t like high-risk investments, and I like fixed investment the most.
+But I am a relatively conservative investor, I don’t like high-risk investments, prefer fixed investment.
 :::

 ::: info Dream